Participant Information Area

 Seeing a doctor: Students from non-EU countries are not entitled to free healthcare in the UK and will therefore have to pay a fee to see a doctor.
 This is usually covered by your travel insurance policy, and participants should keep a copy of their policy with them.

-Medical Certificates: The Parent agrees to inform Cambridge Immerse and pay the relevant fee prior to the issue of the certificate following a visit to a doctor or hospital.
+Medical Certificates: The Parent agrees to inform Immerse Education and pay the relevant fee prior to the issue of the certificate following a visit to a doctor or hospital.

 In order to provide a safe environment, and to ensure that all participants have a fantastic and memorable time on the programme, certain rules and procedures must be adhered to.
 These include, but are not limited to: